-Criteria JORC Code explanation Commentary geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. measurements are entered into the logging software interface and loaded to the Datashed database.
+Criteria JORC Code explanation Commentary samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. database.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 KIN intend to continue exploration and drilling activities at in the described area, with the intention to increase the project's resources.